azure-aws-cloud/SpringBootVirtualThreads/README.md

 | Messaging frameworks (Kafka)           | ⚠ Depends    | Works, but rarely needed             |
 | CPU-heavy tasks (image processing, ML) | ❌ No         | Use platform threads or thread pools |

+❗ Important Rule:

+Virtual threads do not fix CPU bottlenecks — they fix thread contention caused by blocking.

 ```